This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 eksctl

-. - The user can create and update IAM policies.
+. - The user can configure LoadBalancers.

 - The user either can create EFS or has access to an S3 bucket for storing transient data.

-- The user can run Beeline to connect to HiveServer2 running at a particular address.
+- The user can run Beeline to connect to HiveServer2 running at a given address.

 Installation